common-fate/glide/cf/cmd/cli/README.md

     - Handles bootstrapping deployment s3 buckets
     - Handles creating cloudformation based on an loaded provider from the pdk-cli upload.
     - Handles manually creating target groups and target group deployments
+- devcli which is found in the common-fate repo `cmd/devcli`
+    - Helpful shortcuts and testing commands to assist in development process
+    - Running these with the following command `go run cmd/devcli/main.go {command}`